taw00/howto/howto-deploy-ghost-on-fedora.md

-# HowTo: Deploy Ghost blogging platform on Fedora
+# HowTo: Deploy the Ghost blogging platform on Fedora

 ### [0] Purchase a Domain